ShammyLevva/FTAnalyzer/docs/index.md

 #### To install the latest version click [here.](http://ftanalyzer.com/install/)

 Windows 10 & 8.1 installs may require you to click More Info and accept the certificate the first time you run the app.

+Installation is simple with the click once installer.
+Click the download button and run the application.
+This will then ask you to allow it to run once allowed it downloads and installs the application for you.

+**NB.
+This program will require the Microsoft .Net 4.7.2 to have been installed.** This is usually present on most windows machines from Windows 7 onwards assuming that your machine is patched with the all the Microsoft updates.
+If not it can be downloaded free from Microsoft at [https://support.microsoft.com/en-gb/help/4054531/microsoft-net-framework-4-7-2-web-installer-for-windows](https://support.microsoft.com/en-gb/help/4054531/microsoft-net-framework-4-7-2-web-installer-for-windows) and clicking the download link for your machine.
+Once downloaded simply run the file to install.

+NB.
+There have been known problems with Windows Defender blocking the app due to insufficient downloads per month so it is marked as insufficiently trusted.
+You can solve this by downloading the latest [manual install version](https://github.com/ShammyLevva/FTAnalyzer/releases) or by using a proper Anti Virus solution.
+DO NOT simply disable your AV/Firewall to install that's the usual bad advice given by app vendors that don't know how to setup their apps properly.

 ### Helpful Guides to Using FTAnalyzer

 There is now a series of helpful guides to downloading, installing and using FTAnalyzer.
-You can get them from [here](/guides "FTAnalyzer Guides").
+You can get them from [here](/guides "FTAnalyzer Guides") note these guides were created a while ago so the screen shots are a bit dated.

 ### Documentation Website

-The [documentation](./Documentation) has been brought across from Codeplex and needs a lot of tweaking to bring it up to date.
+The [documentation](./Documentation) is similarly in need of some updating.
+It's a work in progress and I tend to focus on new features rather than documnetation.
+If anyone would like to assist updating the documentation I'd be happy to accept their assistance.

+### Facebook, Support Site & Twitter

+The [Support website](facebook.com/FTAnalyzer) is hosted as a group on Facebook.
+The Twitter account is @FTAnalyzer note I don't check twitter very often so easiest is to raise an issue on the [issues site](www.ftanalyzer.com/issues)

 ### Initial Features